Struct de_core::screengeom::ScreenRect

 -

-corner is to the right or to the top fromtop_right
+If bottom_leftcorner is to the right or to the top fromtop_rightcorner.

 Trait Implementations§